AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/09.background-work/docs.en.md

    <img src="https://cdn.adguard.com/public/Adguard/kb/PicturesEN/android/huaweilock.jpg" width="300">

-   Also, don't forget to follow these steps:

-- Phone settings > Advanced Settings > Battery manager > Power plan is set to Performance
-- Phone Settings > Advanced Settings > Battery Manager > Protected apps – check for your app as Protected
-- Phone Settings > Apps > Your app > Battery > Power-intensive prompt [x] and Keep running after screen off [x]
+Besides, to set up the background work of your app more effectively, you should open device settings and do the following:

+- Go to *Advanced Settings* > then open *Battery Manager* > Set *Power plan* to "Performance";
+- Then choose *Protected apps* in the *Battery Manager* and check if your app is Protected;
+- Go to *Apps* in the main settings and click on AdGuard there > choose *Battery* > enable *Power-intensive prompt* and *Keep running after screen is off*;
-- Phone settings > Apps > Advanced (At the bottom) > Ignore optimisations > Press Allowed > All apps > Find your app on the list and set to Allow
+- Then in the *Apps* section open *Settings* (at the bottom) > *Special access* > choose *Ignore battery optimization* > press *Allowed* > *All apps* > find AdGuard on the list and set it to *Allow*

+And here are some specific settings for different Huawei devices:

 #### Huawei P9 Plus:

-Phone settings > Apps > Settings > Special access > Ignore battery optimisation > select allow for your app.
+Open device settings > *Apps* > *Settings* > *Special access* > choose *Ignore battery optimization* > select *Allow* for your app.

-#### Huawei P20:

-Phone settings > Battery > App launch and then set your app to “Manage manually” and make sure everything is turned on.

-#### Huawei Honor 9 Lite and Huawei Mate 9 Pro:
+#### Huawei P20, Huawei Honor 9 Lite and Huawei Mate 9 Pro:

-Phone settings > Battery > Launch and then set your app to “Manage manually” and make sure everything is turned on.
+Open device settings > *Battery* > *App launch* > then set your app to *Manage manually* and make sure everything is turned on.

 <a id="Meizu"></a>

  ## Meizu

-Meizu is probably on par with Huawei and Xiaomi in their approach to background process limitations, but they get a better rank probably just because those devices are not that common on the market and thus do not cause such a pain to the developers as the aforementioned.

-Adjust your settings:
+Meizu has almost the same approach to the background process limitations as Huawei and Xiaomi.
+So you can avoid disabling the background work of AdGuard and any other app by adjusting the following settings:

-- Device Settings > Advanced Settings > Battery manager > Power plan set to Performance
+- Go to *Advanced Settings* > then open *Battery Manager* > set *Power plan* to "Performance";
-- Device Settings > Advanced Settings > Battery Manager > Protected apps – check your app as Protected
+- Then choose *Protected apps* in the *Battery Manager* and check if your app is Protected;
-- Enable Device Settings > Apps > your app > Battery > Power-intensive prompt and Keep running after screen off
+- Go to *Apps* section and click on AdGuard there > choose *Battery* > enable *Power-intensive prompt* and *Keep running after screen is off*;

 <a id="Nokia"></a>

  ## Nokia

- Nokia on Android O and P kills any background process including sleep tracking (or any other sport tracking) after 20 minutes if the screen is off.
-Also when killed all alarms are stopped which renders for example any alarm clock apps useless.
+Nokia on Android O and P disables any background process after 20 minutes if the screen is off.

- What need to be done:
+Here is what you need to do in order to prevent killing the background process of your app:

-- Go to Phone settings > Apps > See all apps.
+- Go to device settings > open *Apps* > choose *See all apps*;
-- Tap on the right top corner menu > Show system.
+- Then tap on the right top corner menu > choose *Show system*;
-- Find Power saver app in the list, select it and Force close.
+- Find the app in the *Power saver* list, select it and activate *Force stop*.
 It will remain stopped until the next restart.

-- From now on, background apps should work normally and use the standard Android battery optimizations.
+From now on, background apps are supposed to work smoothly and use the standard Android battery optimizations.

-Still 3rd party alarm clocks or any task scheduling of foreground tasks at a particular time won’t work.
-We do not have any solution for this at the moment UPDATE: in our preliminary tests it seems that force stopping or uninstalling the Power saver app also fixes alarms and starting of foreground services.
+**There is an alternative solution for background work optimization which is more appropriate for advanced users.
+You will find the instructions below.**

 #### Nokia 1 (Android Go)

-Uninstall the com.evenwell.emm package via the following adb commands:
+- Uninstall the com.evenwell.emm package via the following adb commands:

 `adb shell`
 `pm uninstall --user 0 com.evenwell.emm`

 #### Other Nokia models

-Uninstall the com.evenwell.powersaving.g3 package via the following adb commands:
+- Uninstall the com.evenwell.powersaving.g3 package via the following adb commands:

 `adb shell`
 `pm uninstall --user 0 com.evenwell.powersaving.g3`